Sausage Stuffing Balls

-Sausage, potato bread, celery & sage are combined for a little taste of Thanksgiving all rolled up in these Sausage Stuffing Balls, perfect as a side dish or party appetizer!
+Sausage, potato bread, celery and sage are combined for a little taste of Thanksgiving, anytime of the year, all rolled up in these Sausage Stuffing Balls!
+This quick and easy recipe is perfect as a side dish or party appetizer!

 Preheat the oven to 350°F.